SmileiPIC/Smilei/doc/Sphinx/vectorization.rst

 The electron density and the patch computational state for the electron species are shown.
-Adaptive vectorization selects the high-density regions rich in particles in vectorized mode.
+Adaptive vectorization puts the high-density regions rich in particles in vectorized mode.
 Incoming plasma flows, with 8 particles per cell in average, are in scalar mode.
 On examined cases, this method allows for speed-ups from x1.3 to x2 regarding only